When he calls himself Freddie “Gansta” Gibbs you better believe it.

 I swear every song ended with Gibbs saying “Give it up for this motherfucker” and the DJ making an obnoxious horn noise, followed by Gibbs starting the chants “Fuck the Po-lice” and “When I say ES, you say GN!”
 [Evil Seeds Grow Naturally, the name of Gibb’s début album and clothing label.]

 The dude would give South Park a run for its money in a swearing competition.
 “Fuck the Police!
 Smoke yo weed!” he shouted.
 “Who gets high and shows up for work?” he asked.
 “That’s what I do!”

 This was the first time I had attended a hip hop gig in Auckland.
 When I first walked into the venue I was impressed.
 It was nice and big with balconies running around the perimeter of the room.
 And air conditioning – something that most Wellington venues seriously need to work on.

 Gibbs was advertised to start at 9.45pm.
-I was surprised then, to see a white rapper some onstage at 10pm.
+I was surprised then, to see a younger rapper come onstage at 10pm.
 Turns out it was Wellington based support act Name UL.

 He did well.
 He worked the crowd up, as any good opener should.
 And the once he finished we waited.

 And waited.
 For over an hour.
 Any hype that Name UL had caused had long worn off.

 When Gibbs finally came on stage he said “We don’t have much time for this shit so let’s get going”.